 Tragically, according to data compiled by the National Highway Traffic Safety Administration (NHTSA), hundreds of pedestrians are killed in pedestrian accidents in Georgia with 2018 recording the highest number of fatalities: 261.

-Pedestrian accidents are generally severe and often result in serious injuries or death.
+Pedestrian accidents are generally severe and often result in serious and permanent injuries, or death.
 Many victims involved in a pedestrian accident are knocked unconscious while others are left dazed by the incident.

 If you’re conscious and can still think clearly after being hit by a vehicle – whether it’s a truck, van, or bike, there are certain steps to follow.
 These steps are crucial and can go a long way in protecting your legal rights.